QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 * Execution:
 : Once a decision is made, the AI agent executes the necessary actions to implement it.
-This could involve, e.g., sending configuration to network devices through NETCONF/RESTCONF protocols.
+This could involve, e.g., sending configuration to network controllers or network devices through NETCONF/RESTCONF protocols.
 The execution is carried out in a controlled and precise manner to ensure that the network behaves as intended without causing disruptions.
 The AI agent also verifies that the executed actions have the desired effect and makes the proper adjustments if needed.

 * Knowledge:
 : The AI agent relies on a knowledge base that includes network policies,